-The psoas muscle is frequently tight and tender.
+The psoas muscle is frequently tight and tender and figuring out how to release a tight psoas muscle can be challenging.
 If you don’t have tightness and tenderness in the psoas consider yourself lucky!
 Much of it is related to our western lifestyle of sitting a lot, not moving very much, and not making flexibility a priority.
-As we’ve moved from standing up straight to sitting much more often, new problems arise.
-The psoas is at the core of these and a psoas muscle release is just what the doctor ordered.
+As we’ve moved from standing up straight to sitting more often, the psoas has suffered.

 Hip Flexor Weakness Test